swentel/indieweb/README.md

   - q=geo to query for location
   - Delete a node, comment or webmention
   - store location coordinates
+  - Category and tags also integrate with private taxonomy
 - Auto-create comments from 'in-reply-to'
 - Reply on comments and send webmention
 - Feeds: microformats and jf2